p16i/github-action-yaspeller/README.md

 **NOTE:** This is a minimal version; and I appreciete any suggest or feedback ❤️.

 This action is a wrapper of [Yaspeller](https://github.com/hcodes/yaspeller).
 It searchs typos in your files and provides correction candidates.
-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

 ## Inputs